robojeb/pcg_rand/README.md

  it can be useful for testing.
 Improved the docs to suggest seeding and updated the documentation examples to use `from_entropy` instead of `new_unseeded` to promote good use of the generators.
+* (10/15/2018): Added cargo features for `u128` and experimental `serde1`
+ support.
+Also fixed an issue in `0.9.2` which caused it to be nightly only (oops).
+Started migrating benchmarks to critereon.